alexandresobolevski/mongodb-mocker/README.md

 ![Build Status](https://circleci.com/gh/alexandresobolevski/mongodb-mocker.png?circle-token=ff90d6d8a7e87afb41dbbb4349231c1e97c9791e)

 The package *mongodb-mocker* is a class that abstracts an in-memory mongodb database.
-It's purpose is to aid developing of tests that use the mongodb database without writing a mock or connecting to a real database.
+Its purpose is to aid developing of tests that use the mongodb database without writing a mock or connecting to a real database.

 Installation
 ===========